mariliahoshino/Protocol_CAN/README.md

 <img src="https://github.com/mariliahoshino/Protocol_CAN/blob/master/Picture/working_01.png?raw=true" height="600" >

-for use a vehicle is necessary change the messages according to the library of your vehicle
+for use a vehicle/machine is necessary change the messages according to the library of your vehicle/machine

 For this I used another ESP32 for receiver the signal and display in my cell phone via Bluetooth

-After this I received 3 signals interesting for my
+After this I received 3 signals interesting for mine

-In my case I need send 3 signals
+In my case I need send 3 signals <br>
 There are

 ### Signal 1: length 8 id 0x185  data 0x00 0x00 0x00 0x00 0x01 0x16 0x00 0x00 <br>